openstack/barbican/doc/source/api/userguide/secrets.rst

   * Password
   * SSH Keys

-For the purpose of this quickstart guide, we will use a simple plaintext secret.
+For the purpose of this user guide, we will use a simple plaintext secret.
 If you would like to learn more in detail about :ref:`secret parameters <secret_parameters>`, :ref:`responses <secret_response_attributes>`, and :ref:`status codes <secret_status_codes>` you can reference the :doc:`secret reference <../reference/secrets>`